OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 FCM is available for Android and also for iOS and Chrome and can therefore be used on different platforms.
 FCM provides two connection server protocols at the moment: HTTP and XMPP.
 There are several differences in the implementation of HTTP And XMPP<sup>[24]</sup> when using them in FCM.
 The following example focuses on intercepting FCM using HTTP.

-##### Preparation - HTTP
+##### Preparation

 For a full dynamic analysis of an Android app also FCM should be intercepted.
-The ports used by FCM are 5228, 5229, and 5230.
-Typically only 5228 is used, but sometimes also 5229 and 5230 is used.
-To be able to intercept the messages on these ports several steps should be considered for preparation.
+To be able to intercept the messages several steps should be considered for preparation.
 The following example can be used on Mac OS X:

 * Install the CA certificate of your interception proxy into your Android phone<sup>[2]</sup>.
 * A Man-in-the-middle attack should be executed so all traffic from the mobile device is redirected to your testing machine.
 This can be done by using a tool like ettercap<sup>[24]</sup>.
 It can be installed by using brew.